 After a quick examination of the context for application security and the OWASP Top 10, each of the vulnerabilties are covered in detail.
-After the ten vulnerabilities are examined in detail, we wrap up with sessions on next steps for attendees to take as well as an overview of Threat Modeling.
+Attendees will gain an understanding of:

 - The mechanism by which the vulnerability is exploited.
 Often the exploitability of a vulnerability is rooted in an underlying pattern that is valid across many technologies and architectures.

 - The prevalence of the vulnerability, including characteristics to focus on during design and code reviews to help detect potential issues.

 - The potential consequences of a successful exploit.

 - The measures that can be taken to eliminate, prevent, or minimize the risk of an exploited vulnerability.

 - The relative effectiveness of scanners and other tools in detecting the vulnerability being discussed.

 - Generic and code-specific references that can be utilized after the session.